Skip to Content

 • You’ll need funds in your account to pay with or withdraw

-• Limits apply to how much cash you can withdraw via the card
+• There are limits as to how much cash you can withdraw via the card (though withdrawals are free)

 Find out more about the Wise card here.